zowe/zowe-explorer-vscode/docs/Early Access - Using Global Profile Configuration.md

 3. Click the **+** icon.
 4. Select **Create a New Team Configuration File**.
 5. Chose either a global configuration file or a project-level configuration file.
-6. Reload your VS Code window when prompted.
+6. Edit the config file to include the host information.
+7. Refresh Zowe Explorer by either clicking the button in the notification message shown after creation, `alt+z`, or the `Zowe Explorer: Refresh Zowe Explorer` command palette option.

 Your team configuration file appears either in your `.zowe` folder if you choose the global configuration file option, or in your workspace directory if you choose the project-level configuration file option.
+The notification message that shows in VS Code after config file creation will include the path of the file created.

 ### Manage a Profile